GSTT-CIDR/network_hub/docs/mSCAPE_integration.md

 1. From the 'Dropdown Options' section, select the parameters appropriate for the samples to be uploaded.
 Some addition fields for mSCAPE are inferred from the sample sheet, the data in the dropdowns or the sequencing reads themselves.
 See the table below for more details.

+!!! note
+    For more details on how to fill the metadata fields associate with the samples, for example 'Study description', [see the additional information section](#additional-information) at the bottom of the page.

 | Parameter     | Description                          |
 | ----------- | ------------------------------------ |
 |**StudySite**|The RMg Network site the sequencing took place. |